-We laid it on the window frame and stapled one side down and then cut the other side.
+Lay it on the window frame and stapled one side down and then cut the other side.

-We then used a staple gun to staple the cloth (not sure why they call it cloth when it’s clearly wire) to the inside of the window frame.
+Use a staple gun to staple the cloth (not sure why they call it cloth when it’s clearly wire) to the inside of the window frame.

-We took a left over piece of wainscoting from our banquette seating project and cut it to fit the window frame and then nailed it to the frame.
+We took a leftover piece of wainscoting from our banquette seating project and cut it to fit the window frame and then nailed it to the frame.

 Add the dirt.
 Caution, don’t pour too much dirt on the hardware cloth at one time or it will pull the staples out.
 This happened to me and I had to get a pair of scissors to slip in a hole and hold it up while smoothing the dirt in the holes.
 It will save you a lot of work doing it slowly.

-Next I went on a succulent hunt around my yard.
-To do this project at this size would cost a lot if you had to buy your succulents.
+After adding the dirt, I went on a succulent hunt around my yard.
+To do this project at this size would cost a lot if you had to buy all your succulents.
 One succulent at Home Depot was $2.86.
-We have 8 large rock garden walls that have lots of different varieties of succulents that I pulled some plants from.
+Because we have 8 large rock gardens that have lots of different varieties of succulents I went shopping in my own gardens.
 My mother also sent me home with some starts of hers on our recent trip to Florida.

 Here is my garden after 8 weeks:

-For a tutorial on the simple DIY bench that holds my vertical garden you can go here.
+For a tutorial on the simple DIY bench that holds my vertical garden, you can go here.

 You don’t want to miss my post on 16 Outdoor DIY Tutorials